makeplans/makeplans-api/readme.md

 Expect all booking and person data to be changed at any time.
 All changes for an object will result in a updated attribute `updated_at`.

 We recommened storing a timestamp for when the syncronisation was last performed.
-When the syncronisation is performed again this timestamp can be used to fetch any changes (i.e. the paramater `since` for bookings).
+When the syncronisation is performed again this timestamp can be used to fetch any changes on the `updated_at` attribute for the object you want to retrieve (e.g. the parameter `since` for bookings).

 ## Client libraries